Cytomegalovirus (CMV) retinitis is a viral infection of the retina of the eye resulting in inflammation.

 CMV retinitis is diagnosed through an ophthalmologic exam.
 Dilation of the pupils and ophthalmoscopy will show signs of CMV retinitis.

-CMV infection can be diagnosed with blood or urine tests that look for substances specific to the infection.
-A tissue biopsy can detect the viral infection and presence of CMV virus particles, but this is rarely done.
+CMV infection may be diagnosed with blood or urine tests that look for substances specific to the infection.
+However, an infection may be present even with a negative blood or urine test.
+CMV can affect specific organs, such as the retina or gastrointestinal (GI) tract, and blood and urine tests can be negative.
+A tissue biopsy can detect the viral infection and presence of CMV virus particles, but this may be done only for some organs (GI Tract) and not others (eyes).

 The goal of treatment is to stop the virus from replicating and to stabilize or restore vision and prevent blindness.
 Long-term treatment is often needed.
 Medicines may be given by mouth (orally), through a vein (intravenously), or injected directly into the eye (intravitreously).

 Even with treatment, the disease can worsen to blindness.
 This progression may happen because the virus becomes resistant to the antiviral drugs so the drugs are no longer effective, or because the person's immune system has deteriorated further.

 CMV retinitis may also lead to retinal detachment, in which the retina detaches from the back of the eye, causing blindness.